sharonchen22/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a data science coursera repo
+This is a data science coursera repo.
+This course is fun.